Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-1. Incorrect Whether the owner is aware or not isn't the sole factor.
+Statement 1 is Incorrect: Whether the owner is aware or not isn't the sole factor.
 A property transaction can be considered benami if -The property is transferred to one person (benamidar) for a consideration paid by another (real owner). -The transaction is conducted in a fictitious name.

-2. Correct Properties held benami are indeed liable for confiscation by the Central Government.
+Statement 2 is Correct: Properties held benami are indeed liable for confiscation by the Central Government.
 This discourages the practice of using benami transactions to hide ownership.

-Adjudicating Authority Investigates and decides on benami transactions initially.
+Statement 3 is Incorrect: The PBPT Act does provide for an appellate mechanism.
+Here's the hierarchy.
+The Adjudicating Authority Investigates and decides on benami transactions initially.
 Appellate Tribunal Parties aggrieved by the Adjudicating Authority's decision can appeal to this tribunal.

-Therefore, the correct answer is 2 only
+Therefore, the correct answer is 2 only.Hence, option B is the correct answer.

 QUESTION 2